canonical/indico-operator/docs/explanation/charm-architecture.md

 This is done by publishing a resource to Charmhub as described in the [Juju SDK How-to guides](https://juju.is/docs/sdk/publishing).

 ## Integrations

+### Ingress

+The Indico charm also supports being integrated with [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/#what-is-ingress) by using [NGINX Ingress Integrator](https://charmhub.io/nginx-ingress-integrator/).

+In this case, an existing Ingress controller is required.
+For more information, see [Adding the Ingress Relation to a Charm](https://charmhub.io/nginx-ingress-integrator/docs/adding-ingress-relation).

 ### PostgreSQL